tamedia-adtec/in-view/README.md

 ### inView.test(\<test>)
 > Override in-view's default visibility criteria with a custom function.
 This function will receive the element and the options object as its only two arguments.
 Return `true` when an element should be considered visible and `false` otherwise.
+> Currently not supported when IntersectionObserver API is used.

 > ```js
 > inView.test((el, options) => {
 >     // ...